UBC-DSCI/introduction-to-datascience-python/source/reading.md

 files that do not satisfy the default expectations of `read_csv`.

-Before we jump into the cases where the data aren't in the expected default format for `tidyverse` and `read_csv`, let's revisit the more straightforward case where the defaults hold, and the only argument we need to give to the function is the path to the file, `data/can_lang.csv`.
-The `can_lang` data set contains language data from the 2016 Canadian census. \index{Canadian languages!canlang data} We put `data/` before the file's name when we are loading the data set because this data set is located in a sub-folder, named `data`, relative to where we are running our R code.
+Before we jump into the cases where the data aren't in the expected default format for `pandas` and `read_csv`, let's revisit the more straightforward case where the defaults hold, and the only argument we need to give to the function is the path to the file, `data/can_lang.csv`.
+The `can_lang` data set contains language data from the 2016 Canadian census. \index{Canadian languages!canlang data} We put `data/` before the file's name when we are loading the data set because this data set is located in a sub-folder, named `data`, relative to where we are running our Python code.

 Here is what the file would look like in a plain text editor (a program that removes all formatting, like bolding or different fonts):